ukb-aoslo/ConeMapper/Readme_ConeFinderApp.md

 The types of cone locations that should be shown.
 Auto + User - show both types.
 Userdetect - show only user detected cone locations.
+Works only inside the box.
-Userdetect - show only auto detected cone locations.
+Autodetect - show only auto detected cone locations.
+Works only inside the box.

 #### Highlight Autodetected Cones Switch

 Highlight autodetected cones by magenta color.
+Works only inside the box.

 #### Show Marked Locations Switch